ankit7540/nsdhw_20sp/proposal/ankit7540/proposal.rst

 Problem to solve
 ################

-Confocal microscopes achieve looking at a specific plane in/of some object which can be a liquid or a living cell.
+Confocal microscopes achieve looking at a specific plane in some object which can be a liquid or a living cell.
 This 2D plane has a finite thickness which governs the volume observed by the microscope.
 In spectroscopic applications, the volume of the medium observed by the confocal microscope is important (as in my reasearch).
-One simple use is to determine intrinsic property of molecules to give some signal, which can be determined if the concentration in a liquid and the confocal volume is known.
+Determination of this volume by theoretical modelling is the aim of the present work.
+Applications of this volume are numerous, such as, estimation of intrinsic property of molecules to give some signal, which can be determined if the concentration in a liquid and the confocal volume is known.

+The problem is shown using simple figure below.

-Field : Optics, Spectroscopy
+**Field** : Optics, Spectroscopy

-Theory : Huygens-Fresnel principle
+**Theory** : Huygens-Fresnel principle

-Algorithm : 3D integrals of complex valued functions (for numerical integration, Gauss-Legendre Quadrature or similar implementations)
+**Algorithm** : 3D integrals of complex valued functions (for numerical integration, Gauss-Legendre Quadrature or similar implementations)

 Perspective users